tpkemme/local-addon-plugins-themes/Readme.md

 # Plugins and Themes Addon for Local By Flywheel

 ## Description
 Add this addon to Local By Flywheel to see the active and inactive plugins for each site.
-Currently only lists plugins, the next release will feature the ability to activate, deactivate, and delete plugins.
+This addon currently lists active and inactive themes/plugins.

+## Installation for Non-Developers

+ 1. Download the latest release as a zip
+ 2. Extract contents of zip to desired location
+ 3. Open Local by Flywheel and go to Settings
+ 4. Click 'Addons' and 'Install Addon' and choose the location from step 2.

-## Quick Start
+## Quick Start for Developers
- 1. Clone this repo: `git clone git@github.com:JRGould/simple-pressmatic-addon.git my-pressmatic-addon && cd my-pressmatic-addon`
+ 1. Clone this repo: `git clone git@github.com:JRGould/local-addon-plugins-themes.git local-addon-plugins-themes`
- 3. Run `npm install`
+ 2. Run `npm install`
- 1. Run initial build: `npm run-script build`
+ 3. Run initial build: `npm run-script build`
- 1. Link into Local's `addon` directory: `ln -s "$(pwd)" ~/Library/Application Support/Local by Flywheel/addons`
+ 4. Link into Local's `addon` directory: `ln -s "$(pwd)" ~/Library/Application Support/Local by Flywheel/addons`
- 1. Restart Local and activate addon from Settings > Addons
+ 5. Restart Local and activate addon from Settings > Addons

 ## Developing

  - To automatically transpile your JS while developing, just start watch task: `npm run-script watch`.
  - The only thing this starter addon currently does is open dev tools in Local and add a `reload()` function to the window object, type `reload()` into the dev tools console after you've saved/transpiled to see your changes.
+ - I've noticed that using the symbolic link described in step 4. of the Quick Start can cause ridiculously long loading times.
+It's probably easier to develop directory inside the addon folder.

 ### Installing Dev Dependencies